Ruby on Rails: Level I

 “The course helped me fully understand how everything fits together within the MVC framework and gave me enough confidence to refactor existing apps and/or create new ones.” — Ronald Rivera

-How to create high-quality Rails apps from scratch.
-This course takes a very practical, step-by-step approach, teaching you how to design and incrementally build a complete database-driven web app using Rails 4.
+Create high-quality Rails apps from scratch.
+This course takes a very practical, project-based approach, teaching you how to design and incrementally build a complete database-driven web app using Rails 4.
 Topics include:

 Rails Programming Environment